 - Moderate risk patients who do not have support from a sober, competent adult, or a safe space for sobering are not suitable for home-based care.
-However, they do not necessarily require emergency department care. - If available, consider contact with local dedicated outreach team or transport of patient to a sobering service rather than an emergency department for monitoring until safe for independent mobilisation. - Consider transport of these patients to an emergency department if any doubt exists regarding differential diagnosis, or if there is no sobering service available in the community.
+However, they do not necessarily require emergency department care. - If available, consider contact with local dedicated outreach team or transport of patient to a sobering service (Public Intoxication Centralised Service - see Phone Numbers section Phone Numbers section) rather than an emergency department for monitoring until safe for independent mobilisation.
+Paramedics must contact the sobering service prior to transport to confirm patient acceptance. - Consider transport of these patients to an emergency department if any doubt exists regarding differential diagnosis, or if there is no sobering service available in the community.